First Whig Junto: History

-The Whig elite rose to government ascendancy while Lord Danby held office through three shortly-spaced changes of Sovereign (dating to the Royal-dominated ministries of Charles II).
+The Whig elite rose to government ascendancy while Lord Danby held office through three shortly-spaced changes of sovereign (dating to the royal-dominated ministries of Charles II).
 The Junto established its dominance in 1694 with the appointment of Sir Charles Montagu as Chancellor of the Exchequer on 10 May.
 Danby, who had been created Duke of Leeds on 4 May, remained in office, under a diminished role while still Lord President of the Council, but the Junto controlled the government of England from 1694 to 1699.

-It was led by six prominent members: Montagu, Somers, Wharton, Romney, Orford, and Shrewsbury.
-Supporting these peers were two unofficial whips in the House of Lords: the Earls of Sunderland and Portland.
+It was led by six prominent members: Montagu, John Somers, Wharton, Romney, Orford, and Shrewsbury.
+Supporting these peers were two unofficial whips in the House of Lords: the earls of Sunderland and Portland.
 Only one of these held at the time an office, albeit less senior, as Lord Chamberlain.
 The Whig Party held a majority in the House of Commons after the election in 1695, although not all Whig MPs were unswervingly loyal to the Junto.

 The Junto oversaw the creation of the Bank of England in 1694, but by 1699 the Junto's power had declined in the face of opposition by Robert Harley and the Tories.
 Many members of the Junto would return to government from 1706 to 1710 as part of the Godolphin-Marlborough ministry.